emilvirkki/kuksa-event-scraper/README.md

 # Event Scraper for Kuksa

-Library that scrapes events from [Kuksa's event listing](https://kuksa.partio.fi/kotisivut/tilaisuudet.aspx) using Puppeteer.
+A library that scrapes events from [Kuksa's event listing](https://kuksa.partio.fi/kotisivut/tilaisuudet.aspx) using Puppeteer.

 ## Installation